Canon G7 X Mark II vs Panasonic TZ200

 |Panasonic FZ1000« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic FZ1000|

-Both the G7X Mark II and the TZ200 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the TZ200 followed on from the Panasonic TZ100.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon G7 X Mark II better than the Panasonic TZ200 or vice versa?
 The listing below highlights the relative strengths of the two models.